B-S-Arnold/webscan/README.md

 - The send_request method is a generic method that supports various HTTP methods.
 It returns the response based on the provided HTTP method.
 - The close method closes the HTTP session when the HTTPClient instance is no longer needed.

+    Report

+- The ReportGenerator class encapsulates the functionality to generate vulnerability reports.
+- The add_vulnerability method allows adding individual vulnerabilities to the report.
+- The generate_report method generates a formatted vulnerability report based on the added vulnerabilities.
+- The report includes a header indicating the type of report and a message if no vulnerabilities are found.
+- The vulnerabilities are enumerated with index numbers and corresponding vulnerability descriptions.

 #### TESTS

     Crawler